Factors Affecting the 1970 Quarter Value

 Key Takeaways

-- PCGS accounts for only four specimens minted at the Philadelphia Mint and graded MS67+, with an average price of $2,750 (MS67+).
+PCGS accounts for only four specimens minted at the Philadelphia Mint and graded MS67+, with an average price of $2,750.
+Denver issues are considerably more common.
+The highest-graded specimen is an MS68+ coin, evaluated at $10,000.

-In numismatics, coins are graded using the Sheldon Scale.
-It goes from 1 to 70, according to the coins' condition.
-In this system, the coins are divided into circulated conditions (1-poor condition, 40-Extremely Fine, 50-About Uncirculated) and uncirculated or Mint State (from 60 to 70).
+In numismatics, coins are graded using the Sheldon Scale, which goes from 1 to 70.
+In this system, the coins are divided into circulated conditions (1-poor condition, 40-Extremely Fine, 50-About Uncirculated) and Uncirculated or Mint State (from 60 to 70).

-The condition, or grade, of a coin, reflects its wear and preservation state.
-Coins in better condition, especially those with minimal wear or uncirculated status, are more valuable than their average-condition counterparts due to their aesthetic appeal and scarcity.
+The condition or grade of a coin reflects its wear and preservation state.
+Coins in better condition, especially those with minimal wear or uncirculated status, are more valuable than their average-condition counterparts thanks to their aesthetic appeal and scarcity.

 Mint Mark and Rarity

-The mint mark indicates where the coin was produced.
 D is for Denver Mint, S is for San Francisco Mint, and P is for Philadelphia.
 A coin without a mint mark means it was also minted in Philadelphia.
-The 1970 business strikes of Washington quarters do not bear the S Mint Mark since only proof versions of the series were produced there.
+The 1970 business strikes of Washington quarters do not bear the S mint mark, as only proof versions of the series were produced at that mint.

-For instance, a lower production run often results in fewer surviving examples, which can (but not always) increase their value among collectors.
+For instance, coins from smaller production runs often have fewer surviving examples, which significantly boosts their value among collectors.

-Check out our list with the most valuable quarters here
+Check out our list of the most valuable quarters here

 Historical Significance